vikshree/humanRobotReid/README.md

 # humanRobotReid
-This repository consists supplementary materials associated to zero-shot re-ID.
+This repository consists supplementary materials associated to "Person Re-ID with Human Assistance".